Sometimes ago we wrote about the walled city of Kowloon, a spontaneous, unregulated urban development near Hong Kong.

-Despite being built with sun-dried mud bricks, the fortified city from the the 16th-century is in fact based on the principle of vertical construction, with almost no fenestration on the ground level, rising up to the height of eight storey.
+Despite being built with sun-dried mud bricks, the fortified city from the 16th-century is in fact based on the principle of vertical construction, with almost no fenestration on the ground level, rising up to the height of eight-story.
 Its plan is trapezoidal, with tower houses built within the outer walls for defense from rival families and political prestige.

 Located in a caravan route of spice and incense across the Southern Arabian plateau, the city was built on a rocky spur, above an earlier settlement destroyed by a flood in 1532-3.
 The decay of the city followed the abandonment of the old agricultural flood management system, the overloading of the traditional sanitary systems by the introduction of modern water supply combined with inadequate drainage, together with changes in the livestock management.